zerokarmaleft/reader-writer-state/README.md

      return $ xSquared + ySquared
 ```

+This looks quite a bit busier, but we're making use of temporary
-We use `logMessage1` in `sumOfSquares1` to log the input parameters and the
+variables and `logMessage1` in `sumOfSquares1` to log the input
+parameters and the intermediate, squared results without repeating
+calculations.
+The return value is a pair, with the result of the sum
-intermediate, squared results.
-The result of the sum is returned as the first
+as the first element, and the result of the log state as the second
-element of the payload.
+element.

 Let's check it out in GHCi: